jspears/bobamo/Readme.md

 * Pagination - Pagination is implemented in list views.
 * Sortable - Fields are sortable.
 * Easy - Well easy is in the eye of the beholder.
+* Wizard Support - If the fields are grouped as described below you get a wizard interface.
+Nice if you like wizards.